Mint vs. Quicken will be an important decision for you to get a handle on your money.

 The software can also help you set goals for yourself like saving up money for a vacation or home repair.

-Savvy Tip: If you are new to budgeting, make it easy and less stressful by choosing the tool that may not have all the features you want at first but will help you take smaller steps to learn to budget.
+Savvy Tip: If you are new to budgeting, make it easy and less stressful by choosing a budgeting tool that may not have all the features you want at first but will help you take smaller steps to learn to budget.

 Credit Score Monitoring

 Your credit score may be the most valuable tool you’ve ever used.
-A strong one may save you a lot of money on items like loans, credit cards, insurance, and other expenses.
+A strong one can save you a lot of money on loans, credit cards, insurance, and other expenses.

 Let’s take a look at the Mint vs. Quicken Credit score monitoring tools.